Rahim7X/Argus/README.md

 ## Description

-Arus is an interactive Blind XSS and SSRF testing suite that you can setup for free using firebase and netlify
+Arus is an interactive Blind XSS and SSRF testing tool that you can setup for free using firebase and netlify

 ## Features